Sign In Register

 Safety Score

-Niagara has an average annual temperature of 43°F (6°C).
+Niagara has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 14°F in January while summers reach 69°F in July.
-Annual precipitation is 31.5 inches.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 31.5 inches.
+The area receives 61.0 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,065 feet.

 Temperature